 Students will learn to read and write using the Arabic alphabet and acquire the skills needed to conduct simple conversations concerning daily needs.
 Students begin building a vocabulary base and are introduced to basic grammar.
 By the end of level one, students should be able to satisfy routine social demands and limited work requirements.

-Students entering the intermediate level should be able to speak clearly, converse on limited subjects, and read and write simple texts.
+Students entering the intermediate level should be able to speak, converse on limited subjects, and read and write simple texts.
 This level emphasizes techniques for reading, research and composition in Arabic, as well as advanced conversational skills.
 Audio-visual and published materials are introduced to reinforce listening and reading comprehension.
-Students gain increased confidence in grammar and concentrate on expanding their vocabulary base.
-At the end of this level, students should be able to speak, read and write confidently on various subjects, including politics, religion, economics and culture.
+Students gain confidence in grammar and concentrate on expanding their vocabulary base.
+At the end of this level, students should be able to speak, read and write confidently on various subjects, including religion, economics and culture.

 Students should be able to speak with confidence and clarity in most situations and be capable of reading and writing on different subjects with relative ease.
 The advanced level emphasizes overall reading comprehension, advanced writing skills, translation techniques and continued vocabulary acquisition.
 In addition to texts introduced for classwork and home study, course material may also reflect the individual needs and interests of the advanced student.
-Students who successfully complete this level should possess Arabic skills.
+Students who complete this level should possess Arabic skills.